awsdocs/aws-security-hub-partner-guide/doc_source/guidelines-asff-mapping.md

 + `MEDIUM` – The issue must be addressed but not urgently\.
 + `HIGH` – The issue must be addressed as a priority\.
 + `CRITICAL` – The issue must be remediated immediately to prevent further harm\.
-You can set `Label` only when you create a new finding\.
-For existing findings, only customers can change the value of `Label`\.
 Findings that are compliant should always have `Label` set to `INFORMATIONAL`\.
 Examples of `INFORMATIONAL` findings are findings from security checks that passed and AWS Firewall Manager findings that are remediated\.
 Customers often sort findings by their severity to give their security operations teams a to\-do list\.
 Be conservative when setting the finding severity to `HIGH` or `CRITICAL`\.